oracle/node-oracledb/INSTALL.md

 some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.

+#### Changes in node-oracledb 2.x

+In node-oracledb 2.x, pre-built binaries are available as a convenience for common architectures.
+Note the operating systems and versions of Node.js that the binaries are compatibile with will change as the Node.js project evolves, and are not guaranteed.

-*Note*: Installation has improved significantly in node-oracledb 2.x.
+Building from source code has improved significantly in 2.x The Oracle header files and node-oracledb environment variables `OCI_INC_DIR` and `OCI_LIB_DIR` are no longer required.

-Pre-built binaries are now available for some combinations of platforms and Node.js versions.
-And if you need to build your own binary, the Oracle header files and node-oracledb environment variables `OCI_INC_DIR` and `OCI_LIB_DIR` are no longer required.
-At run time, Oracle client libraries must now always be in the default library search path, such as `PATH` (on Windows) or `LD_LIBRARY_PATH` (on Linux) or in `~/lib` (on macOS) because they are dynamically loaded at run time.
+The Oracle client libraries must now always be in the default library search path, such as `PATH` (on Windows) or `LD_LIBRARY_PATH` (on Linux) or in `~/lib` (on macOS) because they are dynamically loaded at run time.
 'Rpath' linking is no longer performed on Linux or macOS.

+Node-oracledb 2.x binaries will run with any of the Oracle client 11.2, 12.1 or 12.2 libraries without needing recompilation.
+Note the available Oracle functionality will vary with different Oracle Client versions.

 ## <a name="quickstart"></a> 2.
 Quick Start Node-oracledb Installation